 Importance of Bacterial Endotoxin Testing

 Gram-negative bacteria are ubiquitous, and endotoxin produced by the bacteria can induce fever as an inflammatory response.
-The endotoxin can be obtained from medical devices, injectable drugs, water, or any object in contact with the patient’s blood.
+The endotoxin can contaminate the medical devices, injectable drugs, water, or any object in contact with the patient’s blood.
 This response can sometimes be fatal, especially in immunocompromised people, children, old population.

 Pyrogen or bacterial endotoxin testing are FDA-approved method of determining pyrogenic elements like endotoxin.
 These tests are essential for decreasing the risk of cross-infection in patients.

 Pyrogen testing differs from sterility testing, and both tests should be carried out simultaneously.
 Sterility testing usually detects viable organisms or spores produced by microorganisms.
 The sterility testing cannot detect endotoxin, so conducting pyrogen testing is necessary.

 Methods of Bacterial Endotoxin and Pyrogen Testing

 The methods of detecting bacterial endotoxin and pyrogen are simple, easy to perform, and feasible.
 Different methods for testing the bacterial endotoxin are bacterial endotoxin test (BET) or Limulus amebocyte lysate (LAL) assay, recombinant Factor C (rFC) assay, monocyte activation test (MAT), and rabbit pyrogen test (RPT).

 The rabbit pyrogen test is a more invasive method of detecting the presence of pyrogen in the sample that involves injecting the sample into a number of rabbits.
 The presence of pyrogenic substances leads to the rabbit generating fever after 3-6 hours of injection.
 It is also termed the Sham test.